AMERICAN VALUES AND ASSUMPTIONS

 - Gary Althen

-First he says what a culture is.
+First, he says what a culture is.
 People belonging to one culture have the same values and assumptions.
-They agree with each another about what is right and wrong and what is desirable and what is undesirable.
-A culture is a collection of values and assumptions which help the people how to react to the world.
+They agree with each other about what is right and wrong what is desirable and what is undesirable.
+A culture is a collection of values and assumptions which help people how to react to the world.
 The first of the nine values is individualism.

 Individualism

-From the very early age, Americans have been taught to consider themselves as separate individuals responsible for luck and their situations in life.
-They have not been taught to think themselves as part of the group.
+From a very early age, Americans have been taught to consider themselves as separate individuals responsible for luck and their situations in life.
+They have not been taught to think of themselves as part of the group.

-The writer heard a mother asking her three-year old boy not to buy Orange Julius right then but to buy something else or the drink it later when he would have enough money to buy it.
-People from other culture cannot believe that such a young boy can have his own money.
-Actually, the mother is teaching the boy how to be careful in spending money because he has to be ready to make choices and to face the results without his mother’s help later in the future.
-American children are raised not to serve their family, their country, or their God, but to follow their aims and occupations in life according to their interest.
+The writer heard a mother asking her three-year-old boy not to buy Orange Julius right then but to buy something else or drink it later when he would have enough money to buy it.
+People from other cultures cannot believe that such a young boy can have his own money.
+Actually, the mother is teaching the boy how to be careful in spending money because he has to be ready to make choices and face the results without his mother’s help later in the future.
+American children are raised not to serve their family, their country, or their God, but to follow their aims and occupations in life according to their interests.
 After graduation, if it is economically possible, young Americans are expected to live independently.
 Otherwise, they are considered immature.
-As they consider themselves free, they also consider that people, after living sometime in the USA, will be free to decide themselves to do what they like.
+As they consider themselves free, they also consider that people, after living some time in the USA, will be free to decide for themselves to do what they like.

 Americans want complete individual freedom.
 But other people consider Americans selfish.
 To understand Americans, one should understand American ideals.
 They always want to do something unique to stand out in the society.
-They want to come out of favourable condition by their own hard work.
+They want to come out of favorable conditions by their own hard work.
 They do not respect their parents like the children in the traditional society.
 They live independently after they become twenty-two.
-They want to do best for themselves.
+They want to do their best for themselves.

 Competition

-Americans show competitive feelings in every field in games, in school, in job, in social gathering.
+Americans show competitive feelings in every field in games, in school, in jobs, and in social gatherings.
 When they try to prove themselves superior to others, they are really alone.

 Privacy

 Americans value privacy equally well.
-They need some time to pass alone in order to recover their spent energy.
+They need some time to pass alone to recover their spent energy.
 They do not like people who always want the company of others.
-Such people are weak and dependent to them.
+Such people are weak and dependent on them.
 Americans do not want others to break their privacy in their offices and homes.

 Equality